CBD and ADHD – Is It a Good Combination? Scientific Evidence 2026

 Why is ADHD not a „lack of discipline”?

 This is a persistent myth.
-ADHD has a strong genetic component, with an estimated heritability of 70-80%, making it one of the most heritable psychiatric disorders (Nature Reviews Neuroscience, 2022).
+ADHD has a strong genetic basis, with heritability estimated at 70-80%, placing it among the most hereditary psychiatric disorders (Nature Reviews Neuroscience, 2022).
 It's not about "will" or "laziness."
 The brains of people with ADHD have structural and functional differences visible on MRI scans in children before the age of 10.

-Does this mean that environment doesn't matter?
-Of course it does.
+Does this mean that the environment does not matter?
+Of course, it does.
 Daily structure, diet, sleep, physical activity, and psychotherapeutic support can significantly improve functioning.
-However, they are a complement, not a replacement, for pharmacotherapy in people with moderate to severe ADHD.
-This background is crucial before we discuss the role of CBD.
+However, these are complementary, not substitutes for pharmacotherapy in individuals with moderate or severe ADHD.
+This background is crucial before discussing the role of CBD.

-Citation capsule: The global prevalence of ADHD is 5,29% in children and 2,58% in adults, and the heritability reaches 70-80%, which places ADHD among the most heritable neuropsychiatric disorders (Lancet of Psychiatry, 2023).
-Dopamine and norepinephrine hypofunction in the prefrontal cortex is the primary target of pharmacotherapy with methylphenidate and atomoxetine.
+The global prevalence of ADHD is 5.29% in children and 2.58% in adults, with heritability reaching 70-80%, placing ADHD among the most hereditary neuropsychiatric disorders (Lancet Psychiatry, 2023).
+Hypofunction of dopamine and norepinephrine in the prefrontal cortex is the main target of pharmacotherapy with methylphenidate and atomoxetine.

 How does the endocannabinoid system affect executive functions?